deriv-com/flutter-chart/README.md

 ### Indicators

-To add more series like indicators with the same y-scale supply them as an array to `overlaySeries` parameter.
+To add more series, like indicators with the same y-scale supply them as an array to the `overlaySeries` parameter.

 ```dart
 Chart(